‘No justice, no peace’: Protests resume in NYC for 4th day

+Mayor Bill de Blasio said he had no plans to impose a curfew, unlike other major U.S. cities and smaller cities throughout the state.

-De Blasio said city police showed “tremendous restraint overall” during the weekend’s protests, but promised an investigation of video showing two police cruisers lurching into a crowd of demonstrators on a Brooklyn street.
-He was appointing two city officials to conduct an independent review of how the protests unfolded and how they were handled by the police.
+De Blasio said city police showed “tremendous restraint overall” during the weekend’s protests, but promised an investigation of video showing two police cruisers lurching into a crowd of demonstrators in a Brooklyn street, knocking people to the ground.
+He appointed two city officials to review how the protests unfolded and how they were handled by the police.

-“We all better get back to the humanity here,” de Blasio said at a Sunday morning briefing.
+“We all better get back to the humanity here,” de Blasio said Sunday morning.
 “The protesters are human beings.
 They need to be treated with tremendous respect.
 The police officers are human beings.
 They need to be treated with tremendous respect.”

+Hours after he spoke, demonstrations resumed.
+Like the past two days, they got off to a largely peaceful start.

+Marchers chanted “Hands up, don’t shoot” — a rallying cry that originated from the August 2014 shooting of Michael Brown in Ferguson, Missouri — during a separate rally in Queens.
+In Manhattan, hundreds of people marched through the streets then knelt on Fifth Avenue.

+Around the city, there were gestures from police officers intended to show sympathy or respect with marchers.
+A few officers clapped along with protesters in Manhattan.
+In Queens, uniformed officers took a knee with protesters in a Queens intersection as an organizer called out the names of men and women who have died at the hands of police.

-Largely peaceful protests around the city Saturday gave way to scattered clashes between police and protesters later in the evening.
+The mood had been initially light Saturday, too, but largely peaceful protests devolved into clashes between police and protesters later in the evening.
 Demonstrators smashed shop windows, threw objects at officers, set police vehicles on fire and blocked roads.
 Graffiti was scrawled on Manhattan’s famed St. Patrick’s Cathedral.

 There were multiple complaints about police unnecessarily shoving or bludgeoning protesters and spraying crowds with chemicals.